TingleDinkle/sanity-orb/README.md

 ---

-*Sanity Orb: Where mental state meets visual art through the power of WebGL and modern web technologies.*
+*The Internet Sanity Orb: Where digital consciousness meets visual art through the power of WebGL and modern web technologies.*